 Understanding Australian Red Diamonds.
 The Rarest of Red Diamonds.

-Argyle certified Red and Purplish Red diamonds are estimated to be 25 times rarer than a GIA certified red diamond and are considered the rarest of all reds!
+Certified Red and Purplish Red diamonds are estimated to be 25 times rarer than a GIA certified red diamond and are considered the rarest of all reds!
 On average there are twice as many red diamonds as purplish red diamonds.
-The main difference with an Argyle certified red diamond is they don’t contain any negative secondary Brown, Grey or Orange over tones, as can be found in GIA graded red diamonds with no Argyle certification.
-This characteristic gives an Argyle certified Red / Purplish Red diamond the title of the world’s purest Red and Purplish Red saturation, along with the statistics that there have only ever been 49 Red and 30 Purplish Red diamonds with a total caret weight of 50.83ct in the 30-year history of the Argyle.
+The main difference with an Australian pink diamond certified red diamond is they don’t contain any negative secondary Brown, Grey or Orange over tones, as can be found in GIA graded red diamonds with no Australian pink diamond certification.
+This characteristic gives an Australian pink diamond certified Red / Purplish Red diamond the title of the world’s purest Red and Purplish Red saturation, along with the statistics that there have only ever been 49 Red and 30 Purplish Red diamonds with a total caret weight of 50.83ct in the 30-year history of the Australian pink diamond mine.